How to Make a Mug with Cricut Infusible Ink in the Oven!

 The mug will be super hot, so be careful!

-I wore oven mits and removed the silicone wrap.
+Wear oven mits or heat-resistant gloves to remove the silicone wrap.

-Then wait about 20 minutes for the mug to cool down and remove the Heat Tape and Infusible Ink backing.
+Then wait about 20 minutes to let the mug cool down and remove the Heat Tape and Infusible Ink backing.

-Removing the Infusible Ink backing is like Christmas morning, unwrapping the present you are so excited about!
+Removing the Infusible Ink backing from a cold mug is like Christmas morning, unwrapping the present you are so excited about!

 Especially after my big fail, I was eager to see if this worked.
 It did!